-Focuses on mathematical reasoning through the active participation of students in building a knowledge base of numerical, geometrical, and symbolic representations of mathematical models.
+Focuses on mathematical reasoning through the active participation of students in building a knowledge base of numeric, geometric, and algebraic representations of mathematical models.
+Integrates the use of graphing calculators and personal computers.
 Includes inductive and deductive reasoning, mathematical proof, mathematical modeling in problem solving.
-Topics may include: sequences and series in modeling; variables and functions; graphical, tabular, and formulaic representation of algebraic functions; algebraic functions in modeling; logarithmic scales, logarithmic functions and exponential functions in modeling.
-This course incorporates the use of graphing calculators or computational software.
+Topics may include: sequences and series in modeling; variables and functions; graphical, tabular, and formulaic representation of algebraic functions; algebraic functions in modeling logarithmic scales, logarithmic functions and exponential functions in modeling.